stvbdn/tabletop/index.md

 layout: main
 # Hero
 hero_title: "Edmonton's best <span class='blue'>boardgame cafe</span>"
-hero_content: "Tabletop cafe is special blend of coffee shop, board game library and retail store."
+hero_content: "Table Top cafe is special blend of coffee shop, board game library and retail store."

 # About
 about_title: "The perfect place to come together and get your game on"
-about_content: "Whether you're bringing a group of friends or just looking to drop in and play some games, our space provides a fun and casual atmosphere that accomodates seasoned gamers and newcomers alike."
+about_content: "One flat rate lets you play as many games as you like.
+Our staff on hand can help you pick the right game for your group and teach you how to play it.
+Many of the games are also available for sale giving you an excellent try-it-before-you-buy-it experience.
+The store is a comfortable place where people can meet with friends, play a game, share a drink, and connect face to face.
+"

-about_feature_1: "Full Library of Games"
+about_feature_1: "500+ Board Games"
-about_feature_1_content: "With over 100+ board games to choose from, we have something to please everyone."
+about_feature_1_content: "With everything from games for kids, to intense thematics and games with adult themes, our staff can help you choose the right game for your group and even teach a wide range of games to get you playing quickly."
 about_feature_2: "Games For Sale"
-about_feature_2_content: "Want to continue your adventure at home?
-We have a wide selection of games for sale."
+about_feature_2_content: "If you like the game you are playing, there is a good chance we also have it for sale in our retail section and you can take it home with you right then!"
 about_feature_3: "Food & Drink"
-about_feature_3_content: "We've got a full menu of food and drink so the only thing you'll have to worry about is your next game move."
+about_feature_3_content: "There are plenty of made in house food and snacks available (including Edmonton's best carrot cake) as well as a wide range of espresso drinks and craft beer."

-price: $24.00
+price: $10.00*

 ---